aviju888/mw-portfolio/CONTENT.md

   3. Organized and maintained digital archive for members to easily access team logistics
   4. Collaborated with director and other interns during weekly meetings to ensure seamless progress

+### Musical Producer and Manager
+- **Organization:** AHS Performing Arts Center | Lafayette, CA
+- **Period:** January 2018 - March 2020
+- **Description:**
+- **Key Responsibilities:**
+Coordinated with 12+ local businesses to gather funds and increase promotion to produce annual musicals within a 2-month timeframe
+Managed rehearsal scheduling for cast members, directors, coaches, costume designers and choreographers for each 4-month production, successfully achieving a professional, high-quality musical performance
+Maintained online resources, scheduling, documentation, etc for 70+ cast members and staff Utilized Google Suite practices to assemble the musical program with all details and advertisements

 ## Education
 - **Degree:** Bachelor of Science in Microbial Biology
 - **Institution:** University of California, Berkeley